 Step 2: Tap on the info button.

 Step 3: Go to the Notifications menu and disable the Spam protection toggle.

 5. Disable Third-Party Messages Apps

-Apps like Truecaller have a built-in spam protection to block unwanted marketing messages.
+Apps like Truecaller have built-in spam protection to block unwanted marketing messages.

-Truecaller filter might mess up and stop sending messages notifications.
+Truecaller filter might mess up and stop sending message notifications.
 You can either change the default messages app on Android or remove Truecaller from your Android phone.